A little more than a decade ago, I had a mini stroke

 but the work produced through my own instincts is focused in a few distinct directions:

-(taking a living object and covering it with a pattern that doesn't occur in the natural world).
+(taking a living object and surrounding it with a elements that don't occur in the natural world)

 - Choosing words, letters and everyday objects, breaking their form down and